-Sports can use a ‘field bubble’ where physical contact is allowed on the field of play when the activity is taking place.
-Outwith the ‘field bubble’, children and young people should abide by the guidance on physical distancing as outlined above.
+Where contact sport is permitted, Ssports can use a ‘field bubble’ where physical contact is allowed on the field of play when the activity is taking place.
+Outwith the ‘field bubble’, people should abide by the guidance on physical distancing as outlined above.

 Outdoor play parks and outdoor gym equipment can open, but strict physical distancing should be followed.
 The virus can be transmitted when you touch surfaces.

 Different groups of children may use a play park at the same time as each other.
 However, children should not use a play park if it is crowded.
 Please encourage children to be considerate of others when making use of facilities.

 If children use a play park they should be extra careful about hand hygiene and everyone should use an alcohol based hand rub (hand sanitiser) immediately before and after using the play equipment.

 Adults and those aged 12 and over accompanying younger children to playparks should continue to distance physically from one another.

 Play park owners or operators should take appropriate steps to ensure the safety of equipment and minimise the risk of transmission through users touching contaminated surfaces.
 This includes:

 - signs reinforcing the requirement for good hand hygiene and physical distancing